 Arkadiev, Peter M. & Jurgis Pakerys

-This list is based on CrossRef data as of 31 july 2022.
+This list is based on CrossRef data as of 11 march 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.